 #2 Managing air quality

-The longer moisture is allowed to seep into furnishings and building materials, the greater the risk of mould proliferating becomes.
+The longer that moisture is allowed to seep into furnishings and building materials, the greater the risk of mould proliferating becomes.
 When this happens, toxins, bacteria and pathogens can soon enter the atmosphere and, in a matter of days or weeks, the area becomes a significant health risk.
 In the case of a flood, the property is almost certainly heavily contaminated by the floodwater from day one.

 How does this contamination occur?
 In several different ways: